vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## ePayment API

-The ePayment API is the successor of the eCom API.
+The ePayment API is redesigned from scratch, based on everything we have learned through the eCom API over several years.

 The main benefits are:
-* Designed based on years of experience with the eCom API
 * Supports different flows, like direct push and pay by QR code, out-of-the-box without the "hacks" required in the eCom API
 * Supports long-lived payments (payment requests from merchants) that are valid up to 28 days
 * Supports free-standing card payments: Pay with VISA and MasterCard without the Vipps app